gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 In this workshop we will see how we can use [Apache NiFi](http://nifi.apache.org) to ingest the flight data automatically into S3 object storage.
 It shows the usage of Apache NiFi for Batch-Data (delta) ingestion, refer to the Streaming Workshop for a workshop where Apache NiFi is used in a Stream-Data Ingestion.

+## What you will learn

+- How to navigate the Apache NiFi web interface and build a data flow on the canvas
+- How to use the `GetFile` processor to pick up files from a local landing zone
+- How to use the `PutS3Object` processor to write files automatically to MinIO
+- How to connect processors, configure relationships, and start/stop a NiFi flow
+- How NiFi handles batch (delta) ingestion — only picking up new files since the last run

+## Prerequisites

+- The **Data Platform** described [here](../01-environment) is running and accessible
+- The `flight-nifi-bucket` bucket will be created as part of this workshop
+- Write access to the `data-transfer/landing-zone` folder on the host machine

 ## Create the Bucket in S3

 For this workshop we will use a new bucket, separate from the other workshops.
 Use the following command to create the `flight-nifi-bucket`.